top of page

 Days 47 & 48: What a beautiful country I live in…

 I want to thank all my readers.
-I have heard offline and online from people who seem to like my posts.
+I have heard from people both offline and online who seem to like my posts.
 That said, many of you (including Chris for a while) have not been able to figure out how to post comments to the blog.
 I guess to protect the comments from spam, this platform makes that tricky.
-I do not know how to do it myself, but feel free to shoot me an email or text if you have a question or comment.
+I'm not sure how to do it, but feel free to shoot me an email or text if you have a question or comment.

-The forests in the east are so much different from those I am used to out west.
-All the deciduous trees.
+The forests in the east are so much different from those I am used to out west—all the deciduous trees.
 The mountains, valleys, and greenery are so beautiful.
 On Day 48, I entered the Great Valley—which includes the Shenandoah Valley and the Blue Ridge Parkway (more on that after I ride it).
-Virginia’s mountains valleys are so beautiful.
-And the TransAmerica Trail gets you onto quiet, generally well-paved, roads with light traffic.
-These past few days, I am riding mostly on roads with less than 10 cars an hour.
-Out west, our less traveled roads tend to be gravel, which can be more challenging to ride on.
+Virginia’s mountains and valleys are so beautiful.
+And the TransAmerica Trail gets you onto quiet, generally well-paved roads with light traffic.
+These past few days, I have been riding mostly on roads with fewer than 10 cars per hour.
+Out west, our less-traveled roads tend to be gravel, which can be more challenging to ride on.

-For the last couple of months, one of the members of my riding group back home, the Poudre Sunrise Cyclists, is doing his own self-supported bike tour of Europe.
+For the last couple of months, one of the members of my riding group back home, the Poudre Sunrise Cyclists, has been doing his own self-supported bike tour of Europe.
 What an adventure!
-Scott is camping and riding in Norway, France, Italy and more.
-Following his efforts have me thinking about my next “Dream Ride.”
+Scott is camping and riding in Norway, France, Italy, and more.
+Following his efforts has me thinking about my next “Dream Ride.”
 On our riding group email list, Scott mentioned that the key to doing a tour like his (and mine) is managing the body, mind, and bike.
-That really resonates with me and I wanted to share how I am doing on that front.
+That really resonates with me, and I wanted to share how I am doing on that front.
 Today I will talk about the bike, with my next blog post(s) on mind and body.

 A quick entertainment.
-Until Day 48, when I caught up on some podcasts, I have not been listening while riding.
+Until Day 48, when I caught up on some podcasts, I had not been listening while riding.
 I decided to focus my attention on listening for dogs.

 Riding